OPM/opm-reference-manual/scripts/README.md

 After having split the main document into subsections, you can create a new subsection document by using the `fodt-add-keyword` command, for example
 ```
-$ fodt-add-keyword --maindir=out --keyword=HELLO --chapter=4 --section=3
+$ fodt-add-keyword --maindir=../parts --keyword=HELLO --section=4.3
 ```
 will add a keyword `HELLO` to section 4.3.
 It will be assumed that the keywords are sorted alphabetically in the subsection which is used to determine the position of the keyword within the section.

-For the above example, adding the keyword involves updating the sub document `out/chapters/4.fodt` to include the new file `out/chapters/subsections/4.3/HELLO.fodt`.
+For the above example, adding the keyword involves updating the sub document `parts/chapters/4.fodt` to include the new file `parts/chapters/subsections/4.3/HELLO.fodt`.
 The generated file `HELLO.fodt` is created from a template such that it initially contains just the heading with the keyword name.